Diploma in Fashion Marketing and Merchandising Management

 Distribution & Retailing

-Logistics, supply chain, inventory management in fashion distribution
+- Logistics, supply chain, and inventory management in fashion distribution

 Fashion Research, Forecasting & Trend Analysis